megamsys/docs/source/integration/system_interfaces/restapi.rst

 -  **platforms**: This resource has all the deployed entities on Megam for an user.
 -  **assemblies**: This resource has all the assembled resources on Megam.

 .. warning:: The main resources are shown above, and is the starting point for the REST API.
-A detail doc will be released  in **https://api.megam.co** shortly.
+Refer **https://api.megam.co** for more information.

 |Megam CAMP Usecases|